ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/dcache.md

 }
 ```

-The resulting event counts for the code are:
+The resulting event counts are:

 ```output
 L1D_CACHE_REFILL is 11